---

 - a frame in the validation prefix reverts

-- a `VERIFY` frame in the validation prefix exits without the required `APPROVE`
+- a `self_verify`, `only_verify`, or `pay` frame exits without its required `APPROVE`

 - execution uses a banned opcode